sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

 === Wishlist ===

+ * implement critical points, is_pcf, critical point portrait, critical height function

  * implement Algorithm 4 in elements_of_bounded_height for number fields (the one that takes into account precision issues)

- * implement periodic and preperiodic points for rational maps (projective and affine)

  * Check if for a given algebraic parameter c the map z -> z^2 + c is hyperbolic... and more generally for rational maps of P1 determine the existence (and list) of attracting cycles

  * is_conjugate() for morphisms and iterator over morphisms of fixed degree up to conjugacy (medium)

  * cyclegraph() and orbit_structure() to work with Zmod and other finite spaces not just finite fields (medium)

  * fix all the white space issues in the projective and affine folders (easy)